HMuraja/p5-book-review/README.md

 *Edit profile options*
 </details>
 ## Reuse of components
 ReadRave, just like other React applications, is built of of components.
 Each component represents a part of the UI.
-It is a common practice to reuse components in React application as this makes the application maintenace and build easier and more flexible.
+It is a common practice to reuse components in React application as this makes the application maintenance and build easier and more flexible.

 Reuse means that the same component is used to render UI features for the application in multiple places.
-This reduces the need to repeat a similar code and therefore make the code more consise and readable.
+This reduces the need to repeat a similar code and therefore make the code more concise and readable.

 Below are few examples of the reusable components.